fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

    assert always ( {a; b} |-> {c} );
    assert always ( {a; b} |-> {d} );

-That doesn't mean that the properties are always separated, since it can be more readable when compacted into one property; it means that if the first property is intractable for formal tools, one of the possible solutions is to separate it.
+That doesn't mean that the properties always must be separated, since they could also be more readable when compacted into one property; it means that if the first property is intractable for formal tools, one of the possible solutions is to separate it in two.

 Example
 -------

-There is an example in
+An example is provided at
 https://gitlab.com/fvmformal/fvm/-/tree/main/concepts/assertion_decomposition.

 Hierarchical verification